General Electric CF34: Design and development

 The original engine contained a single stage fan driven by a 4-stage low pressure (LP) turbine, supercharging a 14-stage high pressure (HP) compressor driven by a 2-stage HP turbine, with an annular combustor.
 Later higher thrust versions of the CF34 feature an advanced technology core, with only 10 HP compressor stages.
 Latest variants, the -10A and -10E, were derived from the CFM56 engine family, and have a radically different HP spool, containing a 9-stage compressor driven by a single stage turbine.
 The LP spool has 3 core booster stages behind the fan.
 Static thrust is 18500 lbf for the -10E variant.

 On wing times can reach 14,000 hours, an overhaul costs over $1.5 million and a set of LLPs $2.1 million for a 25,000 cycle life.

 In 1995, GE invested $200 million to develop the -8C derivative for the CRJ700.

-GE had proposed updating the Boeing B-52 Stratofortress with CF34-10 engines, but the Rolls-Royce F130 was selected in September 2021 instead.
+In a 2020 solicitation by the US Air Force called the B-52 Commercial Engine Replacement Program, GE had proposed updating the Boeing B-52 Stratofortress with CF34-10 engines.
+In September 2021, the Rolls-Royce F130 was selected instead of the GE proposal.